GNagahashi/aprisrc-2022/README.md

 This repository is using following template:
 - https://github.com/hisazumi/gnc

-## About this repo
+## About this repository
 This is team4.
-This repo is prototype for drone control program.
+This repository is prototype for drone control program.